George I of Greece: Later reign and assassination

 Venizelos and the King were united in their belief that the nation required a strong army to repair the damage of the humiliating defeat of 1897.
 Crown Prince Constantine was reinstated as Inspector-General of the Army, and later Commander-in-Chief.
-Under his and Venizelos's close supervision the military was retrained and equipped with French and British help, and new ships were ordered for the Hellenic Navy.
+Under his and Venizelos's close supervision, the military was retrained and equipped with French and British help, and new ships were ordered for the Hellenic Navy.
 Meanwhile, through diplomatic means, Venizelos had united the Christian countries of the Balkans in opposition to the ailing Ottoman Empire.

-When the Kingdom of Montenegro declared war on Turkey on 8 October 1912, it was joined quickly by Serbia, Bulgaria, and Greece in what is known as the First Balkan War.
+When the Kingdom of Montenegro declared war on Turkey on 8 October 1912, it was quickly joined by Serbia, Bulgaria, and Greece in what is known as the First Balkan War.
 George was on vacation in Denmark, so he immediately returned to Greece via Vienna, arriving in Athens to be met by a large and enthusiastic crowd on the evening of 9 October.
 The results of this campaign differed radically from the Greek experience at the hands of the Turks in 1897.
 The well-trained Greek forces, 200,000 strong, won victory after victory.
 On 9 November 1912, Greek forces commanded by Crown Prince Constantine rode into Thessaloniki, just a few hours ahead of a Bulgarian division.
 Three days later King George rode in triumph through the streets of Thessaloniki, the second-largest Greek city, accompanied by the Crown Prince and Venizelos.
 Less than two weeks before the King's death, Greek troops entered the chief Epirus town of Ioannina on 6 March 1913.